bids-standard/bids-specification/src/02-common-principles.md

 pointer to a file.
 For example `IntendedFor`, `SpatialReference`, and `AssociatedEmptyRoom`.
 Prior to BIDS version 1.6.1, such pointers were required to be "relative paths".
-However the specification failed to consistnelty  describe relative to *what* these pointers should be specified, and the exact syntax to be used.
+However the specification failed to consistently  describe relative to *what* these pointers should be specified, and the exact syntax to be used.
 Yet even with perfectly well and consistently defined "relative paths", this method of pointing to files becomes impractical when referring to files that